 She is also responsible for the translation of the GLISC standard (Guidelines for the production of scientific and technical reports: how to write and distribute grey literature) recoverable in GreyGuide Repository.

-She is a member of the Institute of Science and Technology of the USAL and is currently part of a research project of the CSIC on scientific culture, perception and attitudes to science and innovation in the Spanish business sector: www.culturacientificaempresarial.es
+Member of the Institute of Science and Technology of the USAL.
+She has been part of the research project of the CSIC, Scientific culture perception and attitudes to science and innovation by the Spanish business sector: www.culturacientificaempresarial.es